joereddington/joereddington.github.io/index.md

 I’m Joe.
 If you'd like to know more about me as a person, you should read  [this post]({% post_url 2024-01-02-mynameis %}).

-In 2021 I published [Advanced Memory Palaces](https://www.amazon.co.uk/Joe-Reddington/dp/B09GJFZ6JM), please check it out.
+In 2021 I published [Advanced Memory Palaces](https://www.amazon.co.uk/Joe-Reddington/dp/B09GJFZ6JM), please buy it.

 The rest of the site is a collection of 400 or so posts of various odds-and-ends.
 I've been blogging since 2013 so topics range from webapps to [choosing colours for baby blankets](2015/11/04/its-not-baby-boy-blue.-its-sirius/html).